March 1, 1922

 No, the title of this tale doesn”™t refer to the 1931 film version of Frankenstein; but rather to the experiences of Harold E. Roy, DDS of New York.

-Dr. Roy had been canoeing in the Hudson River during March of 1921, when he mysteriously disappeared.
-Broken bits of his canoe had been recovered, but there was no sign of the dentist, and it was assumed that he had drowned.
+Dr. Roy had been canoeing in the Broken bits of his canoe had been recovered, but there was no sign of the dentist, and it was assumed that he had drowned.
 Mrs. Roy struggled to adjust to the loss of her husband, but the grieving widow found it impossible to continue living in New York ”“ reminders of her husband were simply too painful, so she moved out to Los Angeles to stay with relatives.

 However, while Dr. Roy was speedily recovering from his ordeal, poor Mrs. Roy found it difficult to adjust to her spouse”™s unprecedented resurrection.
 Perhaps it was the strain of being constantly on the lookout for torch-wielding villagers.